SPONSORED PROGRAM INFORMATION

 Darton State College’s Division of Nursing offers an Associate of Science in nursing and a Bachelor’s of Science in nursing degrees.
 Graduates from Darton’s nursing program consistently have among the highest first-time pass rates on the licensing exam in the state.
 Through it’s the nursing program; Darton has provided more than 2,700 nurses to the Southwest Georgia area since the college opened its doors in 1966.

 If you would like more information on available nursing programs and options at Darton State College, please visit the Nursing Division Website or call 229-317-6504 or 229-317-6557.

-For more information on federal grants and sponsored programming at Darton State College, please contact the Grants Department at 229-317-6489.
+If you would like more information on grant funded programming at Darton State College, please visit the Grants Department Website or call 229-317-6489.